Language selection

 Vaping prescribed person – exception

-21. Under paragraph 158.47(2)(c) of the Excise Act, 2001 and subsection 5.1(1) of the Stamping and Marking of Tobacco, Cannabis and Vaping Products Regulations, a person who imports vaping products for personal use in quantities that do not exceed the prescribed limit of 5 units, is not required to be a vaping prescribed person.
+20. Under paragraph 158.47(2)(c) of the Excise Act, 2001 and subsection 5.01 of the Stamping and Marking of Tobacco, Cannabis and Vaping Products Regulations, a person who imports vaping products for personal use in quantities that do not exceed the prescribed limit of 5 units, is not required to be a vaping prescribed person.

 Registration for the vaping stamping regime

-22. Under the Excise Act, 2001, the following persons are required to register for the vaping stamping regime in order to purchase vaping excise stamps in order to import packaged vaping products intended for the Canadian duty-paid market:
+22. Under the Excise Act, 2001, the following persons are required to register for the vaping stamping regime in order to purchase vaping excise stamps

-23. A person can register for the vaping stamping regime at the same time as they apply for a vaping product license or for a vaping prescribed person registration under the Excise Act, 2001.
+23. A person can register for the vaping stamping regime at the same time as they apply for a vaping product license or as a vaping prescribed person under the Excise Act, 2001.
 The CRA will send the applicant a letter to confirm their registration and provide instructions on how to purchase stamps.

-24. For more information, refer to Excise Duty Notice EDN80, Overview of Vaping Excise Stamps, at the link found in the References section of this memorandum.
+24. For more information, refer to Excise Duty Notice EDN80, Overview of Vaping Excise Stamps, at the link found in the "References" section of this memorandum.

 Registration for the vaping stamping regime - exceptions